 As I’m writing this post I’m sitting on my friend’s couch in Wrocław, Poland, trying to process everything that has occurred in the last week.
 Exactly a week ago I was 1365 km southwest, in Lyon, France, packing up my belongings, and getting yelled at by a French landlord ( my apartment wasn’t clean enough).
 I then had a little wine and pizza dinner in the courtyard of my apartment with some of the amazing friends I had the chance to make during my program and said my bittersweet farewells.

-Are you excited about study abroad, but stressed about navigating your housing situation when you return to WWU?
+Are you excited about study abroad, but stressed about navigating your housing situation – before you leave, while you are away, or when you return to WWU?